-Here, too, two results tables are generated: the code-specific results table and the detailed agreement table.
+Two results tables are generated: the code-specific results table and the segment-specific table.

 The code-specific results table

 This table has as many rows as the number of codes included in the intercoder agreement check.
-Codes that were not assigned by either of the two coders are ignored.
+Codes that were not assigned by either of the two coders are not included in the table even they have been selected for the intercoder check.
 The table provides an overview of the matches (agreements) and non-matches (disagreements) in code assignments between the two coders.
-It also indicates where the weak points are, i.e. for which codes the desired percentage agreement is not achieved.
+It reveals the weak points, i.e., for which codes the desired percentage agreement is not achieved.

-Each code indicates the total number of segments coded (Total column), the number of matches (agreements), and the code-specific agreement percentage.
-In the <Total> row, the (non-)matches are added so that an average percentage agreement can be calculated.
+For each code, the table indicates the total number of segments coded (“Total” column), the number of matches (agreements), and the code-specific agreement percentage.
+In the <Total> row, the (dis)agreements are added so that an average percentage agreement can be calculated.
 In the example, this is 93.08%.

 The detailed results table with analyzed segments

 Agreement in the assignment of a code to a given segment is indicated by the green symbol in the first column.
-A red icon in this column indicates that there is no agreement (no match) for this segment.
+A red icon in this column indicates that there is a disagreement for this segment.